Jessica Rich (designer): Fashion design

 In 2015 Rich launched The Jessica Rich Collection, a clothing line which has been worn by celebrities, musicians and reality television stars.

 In late 2017 Rich debuted Transparent by Jessica Rich, her first line of women's footwear.
 Her signature aesthetic used in all of her collections, is the use of polyvinyl chloride (PVC) components.
 The material is appealing in its design versatility and ability to be worn with any color of clothing.
 Rich's designs most commonly styled a heel height of 120mm with a golden heel or sole.
 Her shoes are manufactured and purchased wholesale.
-Some of the footwears most notable celebrity clientele include; the Kardashian sisters, Ally Brooke, Ashanti, Bella Thorne, Blac Chyna, Cardi B, Fantasia, Halle Berry, Heidi Klum, Jelena Karleuša, Jennifer Lopez, Kesha, La La, Sasha Banks (Mercedes Mone), Tamar Braxton, Tami Roman and Vanessa Simmons.
+Some of the footwears most notable celebrity clientele include; the Kardashian sisters, Ally Brooke, Ashanti, Bella Thorne, Blac Chyna, Cardi B, Fantasia, Halle Berry, Heidi Klum, Jelena Karleuša, Jennifer Lopez, Kesha, La La, Sasha Banks, Tamar Braxton, Tami Roman and Vanessa Simmons.
 Jennifer Lopez wore Rich's first shoe design, The Fancy Stiletto, to a 2018 VMA after party, paired with a skintight blouse and leggings from the Versace pre-fall 2018 collection.
 Lopez also wore Rich's shoes to multiple events promoting 2019 film Hustlers.

 Rich's footwear collection has been featured in; E!
 News, Footwear News, InStyle, People, Us Weekly and Vogue.

 In 2019 Rich officially launched a collection of men's footwear, focusing on an androgynous aesthetic.
 The collection featured American singer, songwriter and music producer Jon B. as the collections brand ambassador.

 Rich's collection is sold exclusively through the company website and in select boutiques around the world.
 The first Jessica Rich Collection Brick-and-Mortar location opened in 2018, on Melrose Avenue in Los Angeles, California, located next to Fairfax High School.
 In August 2019, Rich officially announced her collection is also available in selected Macy's department stores.